Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Theoretical framework

-It is instructive to make a distinction between the first solution for each $l$ (i.e., $n=0$) and the rest of the solutions ($n>0$), as the former represents the LSPs and the latter the CBPs [see Ref.\ \citenum{Christensen_2014_ACSNano} for details in this regard], except for the nonphysical $(l,n) = (0,0)$ mode, which violates the charge conservation principle.
-Such distinction is clearly visualized in Fig.\ \ref{fig:3}, where we show the charge density distributions associated to the lowest order eigenmodes ($l=0\mbox{ - }3$, m=l, $n=0\mbox{ - }3$).
-The radial components, $j_{l}(\mu r)$, of the charge density associated to the modes inside the NP for $l=0 \mbox{ - }3$ and $n =0 \mbox{ - }3$ (LSPs top row, CBPs bottom three rows) are also shown in Fig.\ \ref{fig:3}(b).
-They clearly show the distinct nature of the modes: LSPs ($n=0$) have an exponential decay of the associated charge density from the surface into the NP, while the CBPs ($n>0$) present $n$ oscillations of the charge density inside the NP.
-As we will describe in the next section, the excitation of these modes by the penetrating electron probe can be understood in terms of the symmetry of these eigenmodes, characterized by the $(l,m,n)$-tuples.
-Nevertheless, due to its degeneracy in energy we will omit the number $m$ from these lines onward, and we will refer to the modes as $(l,n)$ unless otherwise stated.
+It is illustrative to make a distinction between the first solution for each $l$ ($n=0$) and the rest of the solutions ($n>0$).
+The former represents the LSPs and the latter the CBPs (see Ref.~\cite{Christensen_2014_ACSNano} for details in this regard), except for the nonphysical $(l,n) = (0,0)$ mode, which violates the charge conservation principle.
+This distinction is clearly visualized in Fig.~\hyperref[fig:3]{\ref*{fig:3}(a)}, where we show the charge density distributions associated with the lowest order eigenmodes ($l=0\hbox{ - }3$, $m=l$, $n=0\hbox{ - }3$).
+The radial components of the charge density associated with the modes inside the nanoparticle, $j_{l}(\mu r)$, for $l=0 \hbox{ - }3$ and $n =0 \hbox{ - }3$ (LSPs top row and CBPs bottom three rows) are represented in Fig.~\hyperref[fig:3]{\ref*{fig:3}(b)}.
+These modes clearly show a distinct nature: LSPs ($n=0$) have an exponential decay from the surface into the nanoparticle, while the CBPs ($n>0$) present $n$ oscillations of the charge density inside the nanoparticle.
+As we describe in the next section, the excitation of these modes by the penetrating electron probe can be understood in terms of their symmetry, characterized by the $(l,m,n)$ tuples.
+Owing to the energy degeneracy, we omit $m$ hereafter and simply refer to the modes as $(l,n)$, unless stated otherwise.